-We, now, recall Giroux's proof and elaborate a bit on some parts to also identify this with the Negative eigen-bundle map of the generating family under Bott periodicity.
-His argument goes as follows: Let $\Lambda(n,2k)$ be the linear Lagrangians in $\C^{n+2k}$ that transversely intersects $H=\C^n\oplus \R^{2k}$.
-These are the linear Lagrangians that symplectically reduce to $\C^n$ by transversely intersecting with $H$ and projecting to $\C^n$.
+We now recall Giroux's proof and elaborate on some parts to also identify this with the negative eigen-bundle map of the generating function under Bott periodicity.
+His argument goes as follows: Let $\Lambda(n,2k)$ be the linear Lagrangians in $\C^{n+2k}$ that transversely intersect $H=\C^n\oplus \R^{2k}$.
+Such Lagrangians symplectically reduce to $\C^n$ by transversely intersecting with $H$ and projecting to $\C^n$.
 The reduction map

-is a fiber-bundle with contractible fibers.
-We define the standard stabilization of the Gauss map as adding Lagrangians factors given by the differential of the function $\eh \norm{x}^2+\eh \norm{y}^2$ with $(x,y)\in \R^{2k}$ in $T^*\R^{2k}=\C^{2k}$ - this adds the Lagrangian factor $(1+i)\R^{2k}$.
-Linearly at each point this corresponds to the Lagrangian given by the graph of the linear section $\R^n \to i\R^n$ given by the block matrix:
+is a fiber bundle with contractible fibers.
+We define the standard stabilization of the Gauss map as adding Lagrangian factors given by the differential of the function $\eh \norm{x}^2+\eh \norm{y}^2$ with $(x,y)\in \R^{2k}$ in $T^*\R^{2k}=\C^{2k}$; this adds the Lagrangian factor $(1+i)\R^{2k}$.
+When the tangent space at a point $l\in L$ is also a graph (in $T^*\R^n$) the stabilized linear Lagrangian at that point is the graph of a block matrix: